ArtistXoder/mozmile/README.md

 # For Multiplayer Online
 here is the download links https://playit.gg/download their privacy policy is here https://playit.gg/privacy

-3) for the Raspberry pi the you go to download folder by going to terminal and typing cd downloads
+1) for the Raspberry pi the you go to download folder by going to terminal and typing cd downloads
-4) than you type ./playit-armv7-0.4.3-rc2 if you get permission deined try chmod +x playit-armv7-0.4.3-rc2 or the name of the file it if it has changed it work like your sever connect to their sever so it's doesn't show your real IP but show only their IP they give you.
+2) than you type ./playit-armv7-0.4.3-rc2 if you get permission deined try chmod +x playit-armv7-0.4.3-rc2 or the name of the file it if it has changed it work like your sever connect to their sever so it's doesn't show your real IP but show only their IP they give you.
 The cool thing with this sevices is that it's should have free plans but I would check to make sure it doesn't violate your ISP since you don't need port forwarding and it is properity so you can't really look at the source code.
 Though I still questions the security aspect of it and the company.
+To find your tunnel it should say the tunnel IP so your friends can join!
+And